gorlak/gorlak.github.io/_posts/2016-08-06-insomniac-core-dump.md

 * Changes also live inside the memory of the server, Save is a feature of LunaServer, not the tools
 * MongoDB stores all the assets, overly tied to the way it wants assets formatted
 * LunaServer is coded with the formats that are relevant to the game, revising those formats need new build of LunaServer
-* If choosing to do things over again would not use a database for persistence of assets, keep in memory
+* If choosing to do things over again would not use a database for persistence of local asset state, keep in memory
-* Hooks for specific types of asset to invoke specific build steps and pass directly to the game
+* Hooks for specific types of asset to invoke specific build steps and pass directly to the game, a cheat on the original design

 ### 5:30pm Panel ###